RohitPawar001/RohitPawar001/README.md

 # 💫 About Me
 <img align="right" alt="Coding" width="400" src="https://github.com/RohitPawar001/RohitPawar001/blob/main/bg.png?raw=true"/>

 👋 Hi there!
-I'm Rohit Pawar, an AI engineer with a knack for creativity and a vision to transform the world of technology.
+I'm Rohit Pawar, an AI enthusiast with a knack for creativity and a vision to transform the world of technology.
 My journey through AI has been fueled by an insatiable curiosity and a relentless drive to innovate.

 💡 **Blending Creativity with Engineering**: I love tackling complex problems and turning them into smart, intuitive solutions.
 My expertise spans machine learning, deep learning, and neural networks.
 I'm passionate about making AI both accessible and impactful.